 - in real-time on large viewing screens on each side of the stage;

 - accessible on personal computing devices or phones, via https://www.streamtext.net/player?event=sfu2018.

 A variety of procession routes

-The University has identified several different routes to address considerations such as inclement weather, diverse accessibility needs, etc. For more information on the route options, please contact the Centre for Students with Disabilities (CSD) as early as possible to confirm your needs and make arrangements to ensure your full participation in the ceremony.
+The University has identified several different routes to address considerations such as inclement weather, diverse accessibility needs, etc. For more information on the route options, please contact the Centre for Accessible Learning (CAL) as early as possible to confirm your needs and make arrangements to ensure your full participation in the ceremony.

 Elderly and disabled guests may park in the parkade under Convocation Mall (there is an elevator in the Maggie Benston Centre).
 If you need a special parking space for anyone with a mobility impairment, identify yourself to SFU security at our Information Centre, noted on our convocation parking map.